taosdata/TDengine/docs/en/04-data-in/01-ds/10-cvs.md

 ---
 sidebar_label: CSV
 title: CSV Data Source
-description: This document describes how to extract data from CSV files to the TDengine Cloud instance.
+description: This document describes how to extract data from CSV files into a TDengine Cloud instance.
 ---

 CSV data source, which is written to the currently selected TDengine Cloud instance by uploading a CSV file to it.

 ## Prerequisites